 Is the name of the component to be retrieved enclosed in single quotation marks.
-For a list of valid components, see Arguments for Use With Date and Time Functions on page 375.

 Is the field that contains the result, or the format of the output value enclosed in single quotation marks.
 The format must be in alphanumeric format.